getantidote/use-omz/README.md

 __Q:__ Is this fast?
 I've heard OMZ is slow.
 <br/>
 __A:__ Absolutely!
 With antidote, I'm committed to making sure Zsh users have a speedy shell.
 OMZ has a bit of a reputation for being slow out of the box.
 This project not only makes working with OMZ's plugins simple, it also adds many performance enhancements like lazy-loading libs, caching, and completion optimizations.
-See benchmarks for yourself with [zsh-bench].
+But, it won't save you from [choosing certain OMZ plugins that are notoriously slow](https://github.com/ohmyzsh/ohmyzsh/issues/5327#issuecomment-248836398).
+You can run benchmarks for yourself with [zsh-bench].

 ## Troubleshooting